 Chasing waterfalls is no longer a dream and is absolutely achievable!
 Only an hour's drive south to Krka National Park, you can explore the highs and lows that these gorgeous waterfalls cover.

 Known for its 16 cascading turquoise lakes, the most famous, oldest, and largest of Croatia’s 8 national parks is Plitvice Lakes.
 It is a 1.5 hour drive north-east of Zadar and there are hours of eden-like lush green trails to explore in the warmer months.
 If you’re visiting in winter, the park becomes a winter wonderland covered in blankets of snow and ice.

 Kornati National Park

-Zadar is the gateway to this archipelago of 89 islands just off the coast that make up the National Park.
+Zadar is the gateway to this archipelago of 89 islands lying just off the coast that make up this National Park.
 The best way to enjoy these mostly uninhabited islands is to book a day boat tour, where you can dive into secluded turquoise bays, and soak up the sun on virtually untouched beaches.